-Most School of Health Education programs required CPR prior to attending labs &/or clinical sites.
+Most School of Health Education programs require CPR, prior to attending labs &/or clinical sites.
 The required CPR training level is American Red Cross CPR/AED for the Professional Rescuer or American Heart Association HealthCare Provider.
 These classes include infant through adult CPR with AED training and a "return demonstration" of CPR/AED performance.
-Online classes do not include hand-on skills testing upon conclusion of training thus will not suffice.
+Online classes do not include hands-on skills testing upon conclusion of training, thus will not suffice.

-All School of Health Education programs require students to have basic health/accident insurance for clinical participation.
-By checking yes on the Health History form, you are indicating that you agree to maintain coverage throughout the duration of your clinical experience(s) and that you understand that Madison College cannot assume any liability or financial obligation for students’ health care.
+All School of Health Education programs require you to have basic health/accident insurance for clinical participation.
+By checking yes on the Health History form, you are indicating you agree to maintain coverage throughout the duration of your clinical experience(s) and you understand Madison College cannot assume any liability or financial obligation for your health care.

-If you are in need of a low-cost basic accident insurance plan, more details can be found on Gallagher Koster's website.
+If you are in need of a low-cost accident-insurance plan, more details can be found on Gallagher Koster's website.

-Wisconsin law requires checks on the background of persons who provide care for others or have access to people who receive care.
+Wisconsin law requires background checks for persons who provide care for others or have access to people who receive care.
 This law applies to students in many of the programs in the School of Health Education.
 A completed background check as prescribed under Wisconsin’s law includes:

-Based on the information obtained, additional research may include an out-of-state criminal history search, tribal court criminal history search, check of relevant military records, and check of county or local records.
-Information found in this process may prevent placement in a clinical agency or at a practicum site for those experiences required to graduate from the program.
+Based on information obtained, additional research may include an out-of-state criminal history search, tribal court criminal history search, check of relevant military records, and check of county or local records.
+Information found in this process may prevent placement in a clinical agency or practicum site for experiences required to graduate from the program.
 This information may also affect eligibility to obtain state licensure.
 More information can be obtained at the Department of Health and Family Services Website.
-Background screenings for many School of Health Education program students are completed through Certified Background.
-Package codes for Certified Background will be given upon acceptance into core program classes..
-Knowingly providing false information or omitting information may result in dismissal from the program.
-Please check the your specific program's web site for additional details.
+Background screenings for many School of Health Education program students are completed through the company, Certified Background.
+Package codes for Certified Background will be given upon acceptance into core program classes.
+Knowingly providing false information, or omitting information, may result in dismissal from the program.
+Please check your specific program's web page for additional details.

 Students who have or develop a latex allergy while in a School of Health Education program may find it difficult to complete the program’s requirements.
 A latex-free environment cannot be guaranteed at Madison Area Technical College nor health care affiliates.
 Students with concerns should contact the appropriate program director and their health care provider to discuss the ramifications of a latex allergy.